pmathiot/VALSO/NEMO_VALIDATION/README.md

 Setup
 =====
+- 1: create your python environement using the file `valso.yml` using conda (`conda env create -f valso.yml` or using [conda pack](https://conda.github.io/conda-pack/))
-- 1: activate your python environement: `conda activate valso`
+- 2: activate your python environement: `conda activate valso` (or `source /path_to_valso_python_env/valso/bin/activate` if you used conda pack)
-- 2: setup your line definition for python in `style.db`
+- 3: setup your line definitions for python in `style.db`

 ```
 (valso) [my_prompt]$ cat style.db